 1936: In violation of the Treaty of Versailles, German troops march into the Rhineland and other regions along the Rhine River, marking the first time since the end of World War I that German troops had been in the region.
 This was the first of the aggressive military actions of Nazi Germany that led to the outbreak of World War II.

 1934: TV broadcaster Willard Scott, best known for his work on "The Today Show," is born in Alexandria, Virginia.
 Scott is also the creator and original portrayer of both Ronald McDonald and one of the earliest performers of Bozo the Clown.

 1933: The game Monopoly is created and trademarked by Charles Darrow in Atlantic City, New Jersey.
 Darrow was inspired by an earlier real estate game called The Landlord's Game that shared similarities with today's version of Monopoly, including renting properties, paying utilities and avoiding "jail," and created his own version, based on his favorite resort, Atlantic City.
 In 1935, Parker Brothers bought Darrow's game, helped him take out a patent on it and purchased his remaining inventory.
 The company then began mass marketing the game.

-1897: Dr. John Harvey Kellogg serves the world's first cornflakes to his patients at a mental hospital in Battle Creek, Mich.
+1897: Dr. John Harvey Kellogg serves the world's first cornflakes to his patients at a mental hospital in Battle Creek, Michigan.
 Rather than the sweeter breakfast cereal sold today, these cornflakes were an unsweetened addition to the diets of Kellogg's patients, who suffered from a variety of ailments, which he believed could be cured by a strict vegetarian diet and vigorous exercise.
 In 1906, his brother, Will Keith Kellogg, added sugar to the recipe and began marketing the flakes as a breakfast food.

 1876: Alexander Graham Bell is granted a patent for what he calls an "Improvement in Telegraphy," which established the principle of the telephone.